ParadauxIO/Conch/README.md

-# HiberniaDiscord v2.2.0: Next Step.
+# io.paradaux.hiberniadiscord.HiberniaDiscord v2.2.0: Next Step.

 Currently preparing for v2.2.0 which will further improve on our dependency injection methods as well as fix any bugs present in 2.1.0